ShaShekhar/Reinforcement-Learning/README.md

 The ddpg.py is implementation of deep deterministic policy gradient.

-If anyone has any problem regarding the code feel free to email me at shashankprice76@gmail.com
+If anyone has any query regarding the code feel free to email me at shashankprice76@gmail.com

 Thanks.